1mS3r/learning/Soft Skills/Public Speaking/Sam Gratton's - Professional English Speaking/Key Concepts & Takeaways.md

 Pattern of letters and ideas used to remember something more complex.
 There are several types: rhymes, acronyms, order...
-- For example: `In fourteen hundred ninety-two, Columbus sailed the ocean blue.`
+- For example (rhyme): `In fourteen hundred ninety-two, Columbus sailed the ocean blue.`

+#### Learning Rote

+Brute force method of repetition, it improves it done in front of someone or using a mirror.#### Using Notes

+#### Using Notes

+Having some notes with key words of points of your speech to gain confidence of in case of emergency, but the idea is not to use them.